 The Wolverine company was established in Pittsburgh by Benjamin Bain in 1903 and initially manufactured tin household items, but it was with tinplate toys that their name was made.
 Famous for sand toys, particularly Sandy Andy, the company changed name to Wolverine Toy Company in 1962.
 The company was sold to Spang Industries in 1968, and production ceased two years later.

-Perhaps not an obvious choice for toy trains, Wolverine did manufacture a line of tin litho cranes and marble loading toys which fit perfectly with 0 gauge tinplate toy trains.
-Watch this YouTube video for one of the very best operating tinplate accessories you will ever see :-)
+Wolverine manufactured a line of tin litho cranes and marble loading toys which fit perfectly with larger scale tinplate toy trains.
+Watch this YouTube video for one of the very best operating tinplate accessories you will ever see.

 Wolverine floor train, locomotive Locomotor No. 34 |